Why Value Stream Thinking?

 The Organizational Challenge

-The Promise of Value Stream Thinking
+The Promise of Value Streams

 A value stream is the end-to-end sequence of activities required to deliver value to a customer – spanning concept, creation, and delivery.
 It includes the people, processes, information, and tools essential to creating, integrating, and delivering that value.
 These streams exist in every organization, but they’re rarely visible or well understood.2